Application Exercise (AE) FAQ

 Categories – Subject areas/concepts that align to this curriculum item.

 Standards – Alignment to applicable National, State, ISTE, Common Core standards, CSTA K-12, E-Rate required objectives.

 When should I use Application Exercises?

-Towards the beginning of the unit, the Application Exercise usually reinforces discrete skills and/or concepts taught in the preceding EasyTech lessons and teacher-led Discussions.
-Later in the unit, the Application Exercise may be a more complex project, where students are applying a comprehensive set of skills.
+Towards the beginning of the unit, the Application Exercise usually reinforces discrete skills and/or concepts taught in the preceding EasyTech Lessons and teacher-led Discussions.
+Later in the unit, the Application Exercise may be a more complex project which requires students to apply a comprehensive set of skills.

 Depending on how much time you have with students, you may want to start out by choosing just one Application Exercise to assign per unit or even per grading period.
 If you are a regular classroom teacher, looking at the Application Exercises may give you ideas for infusing technology application into assignments and learning activities you already do with students.

 How do I monitor student progress?